-Mental health professionals for teenagers: what to expect
+Mental health professionals: what to expect

 Your child’s mental health professionals should be competent, skilled and knowledgeable in their area of practice.